 Various tours of Bonaventure are available.
 Walking tours allow a more sedate and intimate experience, whilst minibus (and even Segway) tours allow you to cover more ground.
 Some, but not all, tours include round-trip transportation to the cemetery, an important consideration if you don’t have car in Savannah, as Bonaventure is a few miles out of the city.
 Details of Bonaventure tours.

 Two of Savannah’s other historic cemeteries, Laurel Grove and Colonial Park, can also be seen by guided tour.
 Colonial Park is the city’s oldest burial ground, laid out in the 18th century and home to many important historic figures.
-Many of Savannah’s general history (and ghost) tours discuss Colonial Park, but a few focus on it more exclusively.
+Many of Savannah’s general history (and ghost) tours discuss Colonial Park, but occasional tours focus on it more exclusively.
 See Colonial Park Cemetery tours.

 Laurel Grove served as a city-owned counterpart to (originally private) Bonaventure, divided into separate white and black areas.
-Currently, only one guided tour of Laurel Grove Cemetery is available, by Segway.
+Occasional guided tours of Laurel Grove Cemetery are available.
 You can, of course, make a self-guided visit on your own.

 Please note that the city does not allow ghost tours to be conducted on cemetery property; all cemetery tours (Bonaventure, Colonial Park and Laurel Grove) are history only.
 Several ghost tour companies tell outside-the-gate stories about Colonial Park Cemetery, but none go inside.